Manhattan Project: Origins

+Uranium Committee

-In 1932, James Chadwick discovered the neutron.
-Being electrically neutral, it could penetrate the atomic nucleus without being electrically repelled.
-Leo Szilard conceived the possibility of using neutrons to release energy in a nuclear chain reaction.
-He patented the process on the assumption that one could be produced in beryllium.
-This was not possible, but the discovery of nuclear fission by Otto Hahn and Fritz Strassmann in 1938, and its theoretical explanation by Lise Meitner and Otto Frisch, made an atomic bomb using uranium theoretically possible.
-There were fears that a German atomic bomb project would develop one first, especially among scientists who were refugees from Nazi Germany and other fascist countries.
-In August 1939, Szilard and fellow Hungarian-born physicist Eugene Wigner drafted the Einstein–Szilard letter, which warned of the potential development of "extremely powerful bombs of a new type".
+The discovery of nuclear fission by Otto Hahn and Fritz Strassmann in 1938, and its theoretical explanation by Lise Meitner and Otto Frisch, made an atomic bomb using uranium theoretically possible.
+There were fears that a German atomic bomb project would develop one first.
+In August 1939, Leo Szilard and Eugene Wigner drafted the Einstein–Szilard letter, which warned of the potential development of "extremely powerful bombs of a new type".
 It urged the United States to acquire stockpiles of uranium ore and accelerate the research of Enrico Fermi and others into nuclear chain reactions.
 They had it signed by Albert Einstein and delivered to President Franklin D. Roosevelt.